B1nk/BoL/README.md

 Greatly Improved Solo Ranked  Elo

-Pls  do not download  !
+Pls  do not download

-These scripts are private ! and they just semi.
+These scripts are private...  and they just semi

 B1nk
 ========